-Your personal details, including your name and email address, will not appear unless otherwise stated, but provision of these will allow us to follow up with you on regional research.
+Your personal details, including your name and email address, will not appear unless otherwise stated, but provision of these will allow us to follow up with you or ask questions about the research.

 General comments (including, issues with the website) may be provided by emailing the Network team at firstname.lastname@example.org.
-In Scotland, you can also contact email@example.com .
+In Scotland, you can also contact email@example.com directly.

 Try to give as much information as possible to assist the Framework working group – if necessary they may contact you after review (please note, this may take some time depending on the framework).